flandreas/antares-source/README.md

 # Antares

-Antares is digital circuit learning platform entirely written in Kotlin.
+Antares is a digital circuit learning platform entirely written in Kotlin.

-Antares aims for providing tools to create circuits with embedded explanations.
+Antares aims to provide tools to create circuits with embedded explanations.
 The current version consists of a Swing-based desktop application.
 Future versions will also be available in the browser.